SWProjectTin23/altbauVsNeubau/docs/software-quality/frontend-loadtest.md

 The test checks the **Initial Page TTLB (Time-To-Last-Byte)** and enforces a strict **Service Level Objective**:

 - **p95 latency must stay below 2000 ms (2 seconds)**

--If the threshold is exceeded, the workflow fails and the pull request cannot be merged until performance is improved.
+- If the threshold is exceeded, the workflow fails and the pull request cannot be merged until performance is improved.
 ---